Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 4. Alaska Wildlife Conservation Center

-One of the best conservation centers ever!
-I might be a little biased but go and find out for yourself.
-Matthew and I spent a whole afternoon here and it was so much fun!
+This is one of the best conservation centers ever!
+I might be a little biased, but go and find out for yourself.
+Matthew and I spent a whole afternoon here at the Alaska Wildlife Conservation Center and it was so much fun!

-The ticket price for the Wildlife Conservation Center is:
+The ticket price for the Alaska Wildlife Conservation Center is:

-The Wildlife Conservation is a great place to see and get close to the amazing animals in the great land of Alaska.
+The Alaska Wildlife Conservation Center is a great place to see and get close to the amazing animals in the great land of Alaska.

 5. Portage Glacier

-Between Girdwood and the road to Whitter, you have the chance to stop and see Portage glacier.
+Between Girdwood and the road to Whittier, you have the chance to stop and see Portage Glacier.
 You can choose to detour here and take a hike to see the glacier or you can take a ferry.

 The entire hike could take the average hiker around 2-2.5 hours and it’s free to do.

-The glacier cruise is a 1-hour tour and you could see the chunks of ice break of the glacier and bask in the beautiful landscape.
+The glacier cruise is a 1-hour tour and you can bask in the beautiful landscape and watch as chunks of ice break off the glacier.

-The cruise cost $45 for adults; $25 for a child departing at:
+The cruise costs $49 for adults and $29 for a child departing at:

 - 10:30am